-The watch is issued in a very limited lot of only 30 pieces (perhaps limited by the number of calibers that Edox was able to obtain), each bearing a special number plate on the side of the dial.
+The ref.
+87003 3 AID is issued in a surprisingly limited lot of only 30 pieces (perhaps limited by the number of calibers that Edox was able to obtain), each bearing a special number plate on the side of the dial.

 To make operating the watch easier, there is a setting/winding crown at 4 hours and a minute repeater push-piece at 8 o’clock.

 Although the movement is extensively decorated on both sides, only the front part is clearly visible.
 The rear part is hidden behind a sold case-back that has only one, relatively small, porthole-styled cutout to provide a view at the balance wheel that beats at a standard frequency of 28,800 vibrations per hour.